Amazon Marketplace

 GPE (Global Procurement Excellence) is an Amazon internal program for optimizing procurement and supply chain efficiency.
 For vendor partners, it means maintaining high standards in quality, delivery times, and cost management.
 Sellers working with Amazon in the 1P model must meet GPE principles to remain competitive and secure business relationships.

-Open term pageGTIN
+Open glossary pageGTIN

 Global Trade Item Number (14-stellig)